biboudis/lightweight-streams/README.md

 As in Java, boxing is avoided with hand specialized combinators (e.g. ```LongLStream```).

-The purpose of this library is to help with the study of the inlining decisions that the JVM makes, when following the j.u.stream implementation strategy.
+The purpose of this library is to help with the study of the lambda inlining decisions that the JVM makes, when following the j.u.stream implementation strategy.

 ### Test